lazizcodes/chat-app/README.md

 # ShutApp

 >**ShutApp** is a real-time chat application that is still being developed further.
+>
->In this application, users can join a room by entering their names and the room name
+>In this application, users can join a room by entering their _names_ and the _room name_
->that they want to join and chat with other users in the same room privately.
+>that they want to join.
+Users in the same room can chat with each other privately.

 **Technologies used so far:**
 - node.js